undergraver/diagnose/README.md

 Please check this repository for example and details on how to use the tools.

+# Preparation of environment

+This was tested on an opensuse tumbleweed, but other distros can be also used.
+Once installed these packages are required to be installed.
+For other distros you can find the equivalent package names.

+`zypper install clang-tools clang gcc gcc-c++ valgrind cppcheck git python3 gperf gcovr lcov`

+You can even install opensuse tumbleweed under WSL.
+Here are the instructions on how to install.
+Don't forget to download the packages.

+* Enable WSL (if not already done) - Go to: Control Panel/Programs/Turn Windows features on or off and select “Windows Subsystem for Linux”, and press OK
+* Install tumbleweed
+  * wsl --list --online
+  * wsl --install -d openSUSE-Tumbleweed (or something from the previous list)
+  * configure the system

 # Debugging

 Debugging is the first thing to do when you’re in trouble. it is usually easily accessible.
 It doesn’t matter if we’re talking about Java/C/C++ they usually do the same thing: